aleister1102/FacebookChatbot/README.md

 # FacebookChatbot

-A chatbot that automatically responds to messages, retrieves information for the NES club.
-The chatbot also integrates several APIs to send memes, quotes, and search for documents, as well as an admin dashboard to efficiently manage club activities.
+A chatbot that automatically responds to messages, and retrieves information for the NES club.
+The chatbot also integrates several APIs to send memes, and quotes, and search for documents, as well as an admin dashboard to efficiently manage club activities.

 ## Features